hackasaur/Sentiment-analysis/README.md

 # Sentiment Analysis of IMDb dataset using neural networks

 Implemented sentiment analysis on IMDb movie review data using feed-forward neural networks and SGD optimizer.
-Achieved maximum validation accuracy of 88.5% in 10 Epochs.
+Achieved maximum validation accuracy of 88.5% in 10 epochs.

 - Created feature matrices using BOW approach
 - Reduced the vocabulary size to save memory